hashicorp/consul/website/README.md

 ## Running the Site Locally

 The website can be run locally through node.js or Docker.
 If you choose to run through Docker, everything will be a little bit slower due to the additional overhead, so for frequent contributors it may be worth it to use node.

-Also if you are a vim user, it's also worth noting that vim's swapfile usage can cause issues for the live reload functionality.
-In order to avoid these issues, make sure you have run `:set backupcopy=yes` within vim.
+> **Note:** If you are using a text editor that uses a "safe write" save style such as **vim** or **goland**, this can cause issues with the live reload in development.
+If you turn off safe write, this should solve the problem.
+In vim, this can be done by running `:set backupcopy=yes`.
+In goland, search the settings for "safe write" and turn that setting off.

 ### With Docker